• About

 It is served in tiny (and adorable) cups, and served with a glass of water and sometimes something sweet to nibble on.

-Nowadays, Albanian coffee culture tends to favour the espresso, but kafe turke is still available in pretty much every coffee shop there is – I practically lived on the stuff when I was there!
+Nowadays, Albanian coffee culture tends to favour the espresso (that’s what I noticed when travelling around the country), but kafe turke is still available in pretty much every coffee shop there is – I practically lived it when I was there!

 Albanian coffee consumption